 The $2.4 million renovation created 10 units of mixed-income housing on the building’s upper two floors (it is Artspace’s smallest live/work project), more than 7,000 square feet of commercial space on the ground floor and community space on the lower level.
 The hotel’s grand staircase, sealed off by an earlier remodeling, was restored and extended to the lower level as well.

-Fergus Falls is home to many artists — the most prominent being printmaker Charles Beck.
+Fergus Falls is home to many artists, and was the hometown of renowned printmaker Charles Beck (1929 - 2017).
 In 2009, the community recognized Beck by establishing a nonprofit art gallery, the Kaddatz Galleries, to exhibit his works and those of other regional artists.